quarklang/QUARK/docs/project-report.md

 The C++ includes are referencing our quantum simulator and these files can be found in the `lib` directory.

 To run some quantum computing programs, compile `shor.qk` and `grover.qk` in the `quark` folder.
 They are examples of non-trivial programs performing Shor's algorithm and Grover's search.
-More information on them in the testing section.
+Their implementation can be found in the testing section and the appendix.

 Given an actual quantum computer, we would be able to run these algorithms in the stated time.
 For now, we run them on our simulator in exponential time for small N examples.